 The legacy email has context, unlike active email that is saved into your Archive via journaling.
 A journaled message is captured in transit and saved in its original, pristine form, while legacy email may have been altered before it is placed in the Archive.
 Legacy messages have previously arrived within the user mailbox and may have been copied into a folder, forwarded to other recipients, or otherwise acted on by the user.

 Messages may also have metadata fields altered when information is copied into .PST files.
 To capture the additional information of a legacy message, the import process into the Archive is entirely different than the transfer of journal email.
 During this process, all legacy email contextual elements are preserved.

 You can import legacy email into the archive using Enterprise Vault.cloud Archive Administration.
 You can use the Import Data feature to import items into archives.
-You can upload items up to 1 GB per month.
-Over the period of one month, you may choose to upload an item of 1 GB in one go or upload multiple smaller items with a collective size of a maximum of 1 GB.
+You can upload items up to 12 GB per calendar year (January 1 to December 31).
+Over the period of one year, you may choose to upload an item of 12 GB in one go or upload multiple smaller items with a collective size of a maximum of 12 GB.